-Independent Members have been appointed for a term ending 31 May 2019, subject to achieving the required accreditation under the PDI.
-Councillor Green has been appointed for a term ending with her current term of Council.
+Independent Members have been appointed for a term ending 31 May 2021, subject to them achieving the required accreditation under the PDI Act.
+Councillor Green has been appointed for a term ending on 30 May 2020.

 Council has adopted Terms of Reference for the Council Assessment Panel - please click here to view

 Agenda and Reports for CAP are posted on the website the Thursday prior to the scheduled Wednesday meeting.
 Due to the requirements of Regulation 34 of the Development Regulations (2008), copies of the attachments can only be viewed at the Council's Service Centres.